 - Autoimmune diseases: In diseases such as HIV, rheumatoid arthritis, Sjögren’s syndrome, or lupus erythematosus, the proper functioning of the salivary glands is altered.

-- Anxiety and depression: stress anxiety causes the contraction of the blood vessels, making it difficult to irrigate the salivary glands, which is why they do not produce the adequate amount.
+- Anxiety and depression: Stress anxiety causes the contraction of the blood vessels, making it difficult to irrigate the salivary glands, which is why they do not produce an adequate amount.

 Dry mouth and cancer treatment